mff-uk/dataspecer/applications/api-specification/README.md

 The source code of the project located in this ( `../applications/api-specification` ) directory is structured primarily within the `src` folder.
 The source code is divided into different directories - each serving a specific purpose, fostering clarity as well as maintainability.

-The `src` directory includes several pivotal directories as well as separate notable files.
+The `src` directory includes several important directories as well as separate notable files.

 ### Directories